-There are many reasons why significant numbers of learners of all ages lack confidence in dealing with the range of numeracy demands in their lives, but it is scandalous that ‘I cannot do it because I do not have the right brain’ is cited so often by people as one of them.
+There are many reasons why people of all ages lack confidence with numbers, but it is scandalous that ‘I cannot do it because I do not have the right brain’ is cited so often as one of them.

-Claims that ‘it is OK not to be able to do maths’ or ‘you have to have the “maths gene” to succeed in being numerate’ are based on false assumptions and misunderstandings about what is possible and what the evidence suggests.
+Claims that ‘it is OK not to be able to do maths’ or ‘you have to have the “maths gene”’ are based on false assumptions about what is possible and misunderstanding the evidence.

-We at National Numeracy have a vision of a world where these assumptions are challenged so that individuals of all ages believe that it is perfectly possible to be numerate in their everyday lives and to learn new mathematical skills as the need arises.
+We at National Numeracy have a vision of a world where these assumptions are challenged so that everyone starts to believe that it is perfectly possible to be confident and competent to use numbers and data to make good decisions in their daily lives.
 The evidence suggests that such a change requires a ‘hearts and minds’ shift in two key respects; the role of ‘positive mindset’ and the value of ‘being stuck’.

-This paper looks at changes required and how we all have a role to play… parents, siblings, peers, and friends.
+This think piece looks at changes required and how we all have a role to play… parents, siblings, peers, and friends.

 Changing Hearts and Minds: The Role of the 'Positive Mindset'